Generalized Harmonic Progression: The partial Fourier series

-The below expressions hold for all complex $m$, $a$ and $b$ (unlike the $HP_k(n)$ formulae), and for all integer $n\geq 1$.
-As mentioned before, we can disregard any term that has zero in the denominator, and the equation still holds (technically, we take the limit as the parameter tends to 0).
-See (\ref{part_poly}), for an example.\\
+The following expressions hold for all complex $z$, $a$ and $b$ (unlike the $\HP_k(n)$ formulae), and for all integer $n\geq 1$.
+As mentioned before, any term that has zero in the denominator can be disregarded, and the equation still holds (technically, the limit as the parameter tends to zero is taken).
+See \citena{Lerch} and \citena{AC}, for examples.\\

-Again, by definition $H_0(n)=0$ and $HP_{0}(n)=0$ for all positive integer $n$, so they have no effect in the sums and to avoid confusion we skip them in the formulae.
+By definition $H_0(n)=0$ and $\HP_{0}(n)=0$ for all positive integer $n$, so they have no effect in the summations and, to avoid confusion, they are skipped in the formulae.

-\subsection{$C^m_{2k}(n)$ and $C^m_{2k}(a,b,n)$}
+\subsection{$C^z_{2k}(n)$ and $C^z_{2k}(a,b,n)$}

 For all integer $k \geq 1$: \begingroup

 \endgroup